top of page

 The final stage is truly memorable.
 Approaching Eastbourne, the trail leads you along the world‑famous Seven Sisters cliffs, a series of gleaming white chalk headlands rising and falling above the sea.

-Your journey ends at the coast—often with the lighthouse and cliffs of Beachy Head providing a breathtaking finale.
+Your journey ends at the coast, often with the lighthouse and cliffs of Beachy Head providing a breathtaking finale.
 It’s one of the most dramatic endings to any National Trail in Britain.

-This is a new walk we are launching in 2026, we are now ready to create quotations, so please email us or send an enquiry to us with your requirements.
+Please email us or send an enquiry to us with your requirements.

 Let us plan your South Downs Walk...